Basic First Model

 6. To filter to see only connected to the stair, click PathName and then click Filter.
 Select the PathName dropdown.
 In the search enter stair, and click OK.

-7. Now only flow paths that include "stair" in their name are displayed.
+7. Now only Flow Paths that include "stair" in their name are displayed.

 Converting text to columns part one.

-Figure 15.
+Figure 18.
 Converting text to columns part one

 Converting text to columns part two.

-Figure 16.
+Figure 19.
 Converting text to columns part two

 Filter to stair

-Figure 17.
+Figure 20.
 Filter to stair

-Use SUBTOTAL function to find the max pressure difference of the flow paths connected to the stair
+Use SUBTOTAL function to find the max pressure difference of the Flow Paths connected to the stair

 Instructions for Summer Conditions